gshipley/summitlab14/Chapters/19-Jenkins.md

 ![](http://training.runcloudrun.com/images/jenkins3.png)

 **Git Configuration**: The next configuration item of interest is the git SCM URL.
-It specifies the URL of the git repository to use, the branch to use, etc. This section is important if you want to use Jenkins to build a project which exists outside of OpenShift Enterprise.
+It specifies the URL of the Git repository to use, the branch to use, etc. This section is important if you want to use Jenkins to build a project which exists outside of OpenShift Enterprise.
 This would be useful for developers who have an internal repo for their source code that they would prefer to build from.

 **Build Configuration**: The last configuration item which is interesting is under the *build section*.
 Here you can specify a shell script for building the project.
 For our current builder it does the following: